jkeveren/guidelines/readme.txt

 Sections
 - Consists of: double newline, title, newline, then the content of the section.
+- We are currently in the "Readme" section.
 - The doulble newline seperates it from the title or preceeding section.
 - A section may consist of multiple subsections but not just one subsection.